sfu-arch/muir-tutorial/AWS-Shell/index.rst

 But before explaining each of these example, I first go trought the steps that are needed to set up and run EC2 F1 instances.
 This guide is divided into two parts:

-1. setting up and synthesizing the examples in HDL with Xilinx Vivado
+1. Setting up and synthesizing the examples in HDL with Xilinx Vivado
 2. Running the example on an Amazon EC2 F1 instance.